 DNRC Water Resources Division agricultural engineers, GIS analysts, and hydrologists developed a less data intensive method, than METRIC, for estimating statewide ET and consumptive use from irrigated acreage.
-This procedure falls within a class of methods referred to as vegetation-index methods- although the process does incorporate the Landsat thermal band (band 6) to help overcome some of the limitations of pure vegetation-index methods.
+This procedure falls within a class of methods referred to as vegetation-index methods-although the process does incorporate the Landsat thermal band (band 6) to help overcome some of the limitations of pure vegetationindex methods.
 The method relies on processing of weather station data (primarily the USBR's Hydromet stations) and Landsat 5 and 7 scenes and information contained in multispectral bands 1-7.

-Processing Landsat Scenes.
+Processing Landsat Scenes

-A single Landsat scene is roughly 100 miles by 100 miles and has a pixel resolution of about 100 feet by 100 feet which is suitable to map individual irrigated fields.
-35 Landsat scenes were required to cover Montana entirely.
-For the five month irrigation season, May through September, 175 scenes were required.
-The scenes were selected based on image dates in 2007 having less than 30% cloud cover.
+Covering Montana required about 35 Landsat scenes (a single Landsat scene is roughly 100 miles by 100 miles and has a pixel resolution of about 100 feet by 100 feet-suitable to map individual irrigated fields); on a monthly basis it requires about 175 scenes for the five month irrigation season (May-September).
+These scenes were selected based on image dates in 2007 between April and the end of September with cloud cover less the 30%.